MatthewOwens/Fall_Of_Ferald/README.md

 * Replace current dialogue parser with one that supports json output from DialogueGrapher
 * Implement a way to navigate the directed diagraphs outputted by DialogueGrapher
+* Add the option to render the previous and current states
 * Rework inventory system
 * Make some sprites that don't look awful